Salade de carottes rapees

-If you order salade de carottes râpée in a restaurant, you’ll just get a pile of carrots with a wedge of lemon on the side.
-My frugal grandmother would’ve flipped; “Why order something you can make at home?” she’d say to me if I ordered something like, say…a nice-looking fruit salad in a restaurant.
+If you order salade de carottes râpée in a restaurant, you’ll often get a pile of carrots with a wedge of lemon on the side.
+My frugal grandmother would’ve flipped; “Why order something you can make at home?” she’d say to me if I ordered something like a fruit salad in a restaurant.

-But I do know sometimes there’s nothing more satisfying than a simple pile of grated raw carrots, lightly dressed.
-And it’s usually the least expensive item on the menu, so grandma can easily rest in peace.
+I don’t know why, but I do know sometimes there’s nothing more satisfying than a simple pile of grated raw carrots, lightly dressed.
+And it’s usually the least expensive item on the menu, so my thrifty grandma can easily rest in peace.

-I resist the urge to add things to it, although if you’re itching to modify the recipe, you could grate in another raw vegetable, such as beets, slivers of avocado, another legume cru, or top it with a flurry of crumbled feta.
-This is a great recipe to make when you have nothing on hand but a few carrots, which you can mix with regular pantry items.
-Unlike a lettuce salad, I find the crunchy carrots always filling and satisfying.
+I resist the urge to add things to this French classic, although if you’re itching to modify the recipe, you could grate in another raw vegetable, such as beets, slivers of avocado, another legume cru, or top it with some crumbled feta.

-This dish has all the things one doesn’t necessarily associate with French food: it’s portable enough to take on a picnic or road trip, it’s a snap to put together in just a few minutes, and best of all, it’s healthy.
+This salad also has another thing that one doesn’t necessarily associate with French food: It’s portable enough to take on a picnic or road trip, and is a snap to put together in just a few minutes.
+Best of all, it’s very healthy.
 What’s not to like about it?

 And if I do say so, my partner Romain makes the best carottes râpées I’ve ever had.
 Of course, he doesn’t follow a recipe: he mixes, tastes, adds more of something, then tastes again.